bantelln/Music_Shield/README.md

 ### Usage:
 1. Downlaod this library.
 Two way to do this:<br>
 a. click the "Download ZIP" link right down at this page;<br>
-b. use a git client to make a clone of "https://github.com/Seeed-Studio/Music_Shield.git"(add -b musicshield_lib_for_hw_v2 to checkout the related branch)<br>
+b. use a git client to make a clone of "https://github.com/Seeed-Studio/Music_Shield.git" (add -b musicshield_lib_for_hw_v2 to checkout the related branch)<br>

 2. Copy files(unzip if you downloaded a zip) into a dir named "MusicPlayer";